sylvainhalle/textidote/Readme.md

 If you want to ignore multiple rules, separate their IDs with a comma (but no space).

+### Ignoring environments

+TeXtidote can be instructed to remove user-specified environments using the `--remove` command line parameter.
+For example:

+    $ java -jar textidote.jar --remove itemize myfile.tex

+This command will remove all text lines between `\begin{itemize}` and `\end{itemize}` before further processing the file.

 ### Reading a sub-file

 By default, TeXtidote ignores everything before the `\begin{document}`